JohnDovey/TheSystem/README.md

 Starting out, my screen display is as a console app and I use simple standard out to print text, with the added sophistication of the ascii borders to start hinting at "boxes". ("Blue Boxes" are a recurring trope in this genre and I will work towards that.)

 As I progress, I will solicit contributors to help to debug, extend and improve the software.
 When people do, I will select individuals who do contribute and include their names (usernames) in the story, the extent of contribution dependent on the size or importance of the contribution.

+## 25 January 2021

+Well, it's not going too well with this OR the story.
+I've been way too busy with other things ...